Jon Landau: Bruce Springsteen connection

 Landau's 1974 article in The Real Paper, wherein he claimed, "I saw rock and roll's future and its name is Bruce Springsteen!," is credited by Nick Hornby with fostering Springsteen's popularity.
 Landau was then hired by Springsteen, and is cited as co-producer on Springsteen studio records from 1975's Born to Run through 1992's Human Touch and Lucky Town.
 Landau is considered to have influenced Springsteen artistically as well as professionally.
+He has occasionally joined Springsteen onstage to play guitar.